PhotonVision/photonvision-docs/source/docs/programming/photonlib/driver-mode-pipeline-index.rst

       // Change pipeline to 2
       camera.SetPipelineIndex(2);

-.. todo:: Add link to description of pipelines once those docs are complete.
+..
+Add link to description of pipelines once those docs are complete.